SPEECH AND LANGUAGE THERAPY

 The members of the Board were elected during the General Assembly

-held in Malta in May 2019, for a period of three years.
+held in Austria in May 2022, for a period of three years.

 - Malta -